BGDlab/annotation-helper-tools/README.md

 ## Introduction

-Thank you in advance for assisting in the CLIP curation process.
+Thank you in advance for assisting in the radiology report grading process.

-CLIP is our clinical Cohort with Limited Imaging Pathology.
-The very first step of curating this dataset, before even looking at the images, is checking the reports written by the radiologists when the images were read clinically.
+The very first step of curating our clinical datasets, before even looking at the images, involves checking the reports written by the radiologists when the images were read clinically.

-Please read the entire README for instructions to contribute to this portion of CLIP curation.
+Please read the entire README for instructions to contribute to the radiology report grading effort.

 ## Requirements